erizov/Professor/semester_3/lecture_13_integration_patterns/event_sourcing/README.md

 ### Short Description

-A pattern that stores all changes to application state as a sequence of events, rather than storing current state.
+A pattern that stores all changes to application state as a sequence of events, than storing current state.
 Addresses audit trails, time travel debugging, and complex state reconstruction.
-Example: Storing bank account transactions as events (deposit, withdrawal) rather than just current balance, enabling full history reconstruction.
+Example: Storing bank account transactions as events (deposit, withdrawal) than just current balance, enabling full history reconstruction.
 Operates by appending events to an event store and replaying them to reconstruct current state.

 **Key Characteristics:**
 - **Time Complexity**: Varies